:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 More maintenance required with pool pump

-Despite a very rocky start with this model, we are thoroughly satisfied with its performance and think it's an excellent pick if you deal with a lot of sand in your pool.
+Despite a very rocky start testing this model (twice!), we are thoroughly satisfied with its performance and think it's an excellent pick if you deal with a lot of sand in your pool.
 It excels at picking up gritty debris from water treatments and random sediment that’s always a pain to capture from the bottom of a pool.

 This pool cleaner didn’t initially impress us when we originally tested it, but we liked the design and decided to re-test it in a different pool.
 Initially, we were afraid we wouldn’t be able to use this pool cleaner at all because the setup was so difficult—a roadblock we had experienced originally as well.
 However, with some persistence and patience, we assembled this cleaner and got it into the pool.

-The Zodiac Baracuda G3 was difficult to assemble the first time, but the effort was worth it.
+We enjoyed watching the Zodiac Baracuda G3's finned disc climb the walls of our pool.
+PHOTO: The Spruce The Zodiac Baracuda G3 was difficult to assemble the first time, but the effort was worth it.
 PHOTO: The Spruce We like that it includes a flow gauge to adjust the suction pressure.
-PHOTO: The Spruce We enjoyed watching the finned disc climb the walls of our pool.
-PHOTO: The Spruce The 36 fin disc worked really well adhering to all the surfaces in our pool.
 PHOTO: The Spruce

 The most frustrating part about this pool cleaner was the lack of a proper instruction manual, which we had to find online.
 The initial setup took about an hour and a half, but once we got the hang of it throughout our testing period, we were able to hook up this pool cleaner in about 20 minutes.
 You'll save yourself some headache if you look up the manual ahead of time and familiarize yourself with the process.